APRILIA RACING S.R.L.

 e) recommend or induce others, on the basis of confidential information, to perform transactions on securities (tuyautage);

-f) disseminate, via the media, including the Internet or any other means, information, rumours or false or misleading information regarding financial instruments of the issuer (market information manipulation);
+f) disseminate, via the media, including the Internet or any other means, data rumours or false or misleading information regarding financial instruments of the issuer (market information manipulation);

 g) put in place buying/selling transactions or orders which: